brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 ========================================

 If you want to know how the EchoLink system works, [my reverse-engineering document](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md) may be the most detailed source of information.
-EchoLink doesn't enjoy an nice [RFC like IAX2](https://datatracker.ietf.org/doc/html/rfc5456).
+EchoLink doesn't enjoy an nice [RFC like IAX2](https://datatracker.ietf.org/doc/html/rfc5456), so everything needed to be figured out using Wireshark.

 EchoLink has a central server called the "Addressing Server" that plays a similar role to the AllStarLink registration server.
 One simple feature in the EchoLink Addressing Server makes firewall traversal simpler.
 I call this